diimallya/sandbox-iam-catalogs/terraform/1-rg/readme.md

-This tile in the catalog would create Resource Group for the sandboxes.
+This tile in the catalog would create Resource Groups for the sandboxes.